mtolly/onyx/haskell/README-windows.md

       * Imports as much metadata as possible from `song.ini`
       * Applies the correct `delay` value from `song.ini` to the audio
       * Delays the song start by a few seconds if notes are present too early
-      * Detects double drum roll lanes using the single lane note, and fixes them
+      * Detects double drum roll lanes using the single lane note and fixes them

+    Note: to do a batch process of many songs, drag and drop song folders (the folders with song.ini immediately inside) onto the file loading screen.

   * Convert to RB2 (takes _rb3con, creates _rb2con)